etjoa003/incipy/README.md

 # incipy
+Update 2021 May: this repository is effectively archived.
+It will no longer be updated.

-Ad hoc projects, side quests, archived etc
+Ad hoc projects, side quests, archived projects etc

 Include